-LIBERTY — The day before a stay-at-home order was implemented in the Kansas City metropolitan area, area school staff decided to try to spread a little joy while observing social distancing recommendations.
+LIBERTY — The day before a stay-at-home order was implemented in the Kansas City metropolitan area, local school staff decided to try to spread a little joy while observing social distancing recommendations.

 Liberty Public Schools’ Warren Hills Elementary staff organized a neighborhood car parade Monday, March 23, that began in the Legacy Park subdivision and ended in the Barrington Woods subdivision.
 The parade traveled through other subdivisions like Hunter’s Glen, Hampton Meadows, Somerbrook, Liberte, Amber Lakes and Amber Meadows.